ABOUT THE SATICOY LEMON ASSOCIATION

 Our story starts on February 3, 1933 when J.H.
 Bays, James D. Culbertson, Victor E. Cummings, E.C.
 Kimball, John E.B.
 Merriman, C.M.
 Warren, and President Albert J. Thille met to form an organization that was dedicated to delivering lemons for Sunkist to market.
 A contest was held during the first organizational meeting to determine the association name.
 Leighton R. Stewart won $5.00 for formulating the winning association name that has branded us to this day- Saticoy.

 The following year on July 25, 1934, Mr. Ben Ernsberger was selected as the first packing house manager.
-Since then, we’ve only had 3 additional packing house managers, further instilling the stability and unique value Saticoy Lemon has in the citrus industry.
-Following Ernsberger was Vaughn White (1954-1964), Carl McKnight (1964-1988), and our current president, Glenn Miller.
-Saticoy Lemon in conjunction with other Ventura County lemon houses is very stable.
+Since then, we’ve only had 4 additional packing house managers, further instilling the stability and unique value Saticoy Lemon has in the citrus industry.
+Following Ernsberger was Vaughn White (1954-1964), Carl McKnight (1964-1988), Glenn Miller (1988-2022) and our current president, Marty Coert.

 Before we became the largest lemon cooperative in the world, we were comprised of only 18 growers, 362 acres of lemons groves, and a crop of 185,000 cartons.
 After successfully developing a loyal customer base and excelling in grower support, our expansion was a result of grower recruitment and mergers with other Ventura County lemon companies.
 We merged with Fillmore Lemon Association in 1962, Briggs Lemon in 1977, and Seaboard Lemon in 1985.